Abdul-Quader/VPC_Peering_and_Database_Migration/README.md

 - Replace all placeholders with your actual values (database details, usernames, passwords, SSH information).
 - Ensure the script has proper permissions to execute (chmod +x mysqldump_migration.sh).
-- Consider implementing additional error handling and logging in your script for robustness.
-- This script provides a basic example.
-You might need to modify it based on your specific database technology and security requirements.